rasimack/zemoga-test/README.md

-# Getting Started with Create React App
+# Zemoga Test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This the app url, which is hosted in netlify (https://ruleofthumb-zemoga.netlify.app)

-## Available Scripts
+## Available Scripts to run locally

 In the project directory, you can run: